How 1 million square feet of New York office space was turned into apartments

 “We took this opportunity to make what we call a mini-Rockefeller Center here,” says Richard Dubrow, director of marketing at Macklowe Properties, while on a recent tour of the building.
 On the side of the building that faces Wall Street, Macklowe Properties has spent $1 million restoring the famous Red Room, a 9,000-square-foot, mosaic-filled atrium created by artisan Hildreth Meière.
 Once a banking hall for Irving Trust’s most loyal clientele, the dazzling space will be occupied by a yet-to-be-announced retailer.

-A three-story athletic center is mostly tucked underground (without much daylight), and a six-story addition on top will house more units, plus a 75-foot indoor pool, a private restaurant, and a landscaped terrace on the 39th and 40th floors.
+A three-story athletic center is mostly tucked underground (without much daylight), and a six-story addition on top will house more units, plus a 75-foot indoor pool, a private restaurant, and a landscaped terrace on the 38th and 39th floors.

 As I’m ushered around the building, from the decadent Red Room to the luxurious, Miele-studded apartments, it’s easy to forget this was once the headquarters of a bank.
 (By the time Macklowe purchased the building, it had switched hands to The Bank of New York Mellon Corporation.)
 That’s because, Red Room aside, everything else inside the building was completely gutted and rebuilt from scratch.

-Note: Editor’s note: An earlier version of this story incorrectly stated the square footage of the building.